wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 $ docker build -f src/main/docker/Dockerfile.jvm -t quay.io/wpernath/person-service .
 ```

 The first command logs into your Quay.io account.
 The second command builds the application with [Maven][12].
-The third, finally, creates a docker image out of the app.
+The third, finally, creates a Docker image out of the app.
 If you choose to use Podman, simply substitute `podman` for `docker` in your Docker commands, because Podman supports the same arguments.
 You could also make scripts that invoke Docker run with Podman instead, by aliasing the string `docker` to `podman`:

 ```bash
 $ alias docker=podman